Skip to main content

 • Ease of movement: The firmness makes switching sleeping positions easier.
 Unlike soft mattresses, firm mattresses offer a responsive surface with minimal resistance.

-Who May Prefer a Firm Mattress?
+Who Should Consider a Firm Mattress?

 Those seeking more rigid support from their sleeping surface may prefer firm mattresses over plush mattresses.
 Firm mattresses generally appeal to:

 • Sleepers with lower back pain: Those looking for a mattress to relieve back pain may find relief on a firm mattress.
-The solid foundation helps support the spine for a more comfortable sleep.
+The solid foundation helps align the spine for a more comfortable sleep.

 1. Evaluate Your Sleeping Position

-2. Think About Your Health
+3. Think About Your Health

 Chronic pain, sleep disorders such as obstructive sleep apnea (OSA), and other health considerations should factor into your choice.
 Be sure to research preferred mattress firmness levels based on specific health needs.